 You'll want to select Format Phone Number from the Transform options, set the Input to the Phone Number field that you're using on the Demio registration form, and then select the To Format choice to a format that is supported by your SMS tool of choice.

 For the next Action, you'll need to add a time-based delay to ensure that the SMS notification is sent to the registrant when their event is supposed to start.

 This will allow this automation to work across your entire event for any of the available sessions.

-From the available options, you'll want to set the Delayed Until time—or in other words, outline exactly when you'll want to wait until before triggering the SMS notification to be sent.
+From the available options, you'll want to set the Delay Until time—or in other words, outline exactly how long you'll want to wait before triggering the SMS notification to be sent.

 Since you'll be sending the notification out based on when the registrant's specific session is starting, select the Upcoming Webinar Date value.